nczmoo/dcs100/readme.md

     x incentivize the player to dive deeper by doubling their gold yield for going deeper than last time x create a min for how many steps they can go before spawning a mob x replace menu buttons with signs
-    bank
+    x change potions to inventory
+    x maybe adding more stuff to your reel shouldn't be based off of how far they go the dungeon bank
         why would you need to bank gold? be able to sell potions